Background

 (iii) The Institutional Development Scheme (IDS) aims to build up the research capacity of the local self-financing degree-awarding institutions in their strategic areas (i.e. Research Infrastructure Grant) and encourage collaborative research within / among institutions (i.e. Collaborative Research Grant).

-Collaboration, either within the local self-financing degree sector or between the local self-financing degree sector and the University Grants Committee (UGC) sector, is strongly encouraged.
+Collaboration, whether within the local self-financing degree sector or between the local self-financing degree sector and the University Grants Committee (UGC) sector, is strongly encouraged.
 Collaboration may be in the form of research projects or sharing of research facilities supported by the three funding schemes.
+Applicants, in particular junior academics, may also consider engaging local or overseas senior scholars with relevant expertise to participate in their research projects, which could facilitate collaboration and experience sharing for developing their research capacity.

 To provide research training opportunity to undergraduate students, applicants are encouraged to involve undergraduate students in their research projects and apply for the related allowance in the applications.